 Recovery from binge eating or from any other eating disorder is a journey.
 At times, it may be difficult to recognize the steps you have made forward and it may be hard to see how much you’ve grown apart from your eating disorder.

 Have your bingeing episodes decreased in frequency?
 Do you no longer feel embarrassment, guilt, disgust, or anger after a binge episode?
 These may seem like small victories but celebrating your journey and every step you take toward progress is important.
 Recognizing and acknowledging how your work is paying off will give you the motivation you need to keep going forward.

 Individuals with eating disorders often have negative thoughts and exhibit behaviors that may strain and possibly diminish their relationship with family and friends.
 As the eating disorder progresses, the patient’s family may feel at a loss – they may feel confused, hopeless, and unable to do anything to help their loved one who lives with an eating disorder.

 EDCare incorporates Group and Individual Family therapy to help your family gain insight into your situation and needs.
 We integrate your family or support system into your treatment, so you can recover and grow together.

-EDCare offers various treatment options for binge eating disorder in our offices in Denver, Colorado Springs, Kansas City and Lincoln.
+EDCare offers various treatment options for binge eating disorder in our offices in Denver, Colorado Springs, Kansas City and Omaha.
 Please feel free to call us or fill out an inquiry form.
 Our compassionate Admissions Clinician will be happy to assist you.